gbstan92/security-operations-task/README.md

 ### Premise

-Provided are two simplified parts of the same application environment: A database dump and an API service.
+Two simplified parts of the same application environment are provided: A database dump and an API service.
 Your task is to automate setting up the production environment in a reliable and testable manner using "infrastructure as code" principles.

 The goal is to end up with a limited set of commands that would install and run them using containers.
 You can use any software that you find suitable for the task.
 The code should come with instructions on how to run and deploy it to AWS (or any other cloud you are comfortable with).